Canonical definition

 What is owner dependence?

-Owner dependence is the degree to which a business cannot operate, decide, or grow without its founder or owner.
-It is measurable across five axes: hiring authority, customer relationships, vendor relationships, intellectual property, and key decisions.
-Owner dependence reduces sale value, raises operating risk, and reduces capital optionality.
+Owner dependence is the degree to which a business cannot operate, decide, or grow cleanly without its founder or owner.
+Check hiring authority, customer relationships, vendor relationships, knowledge, and key decisions first.
+The question is simple: what stops when the owner is unavailable?

 In one sentence

-How much of the business stops working when the owner leaves the room.
+How much of the business stops working when the owner steps away or becomes unavailable.

 What it actually does